 Depending on the topic, most of them can be extended to more challenging MSc-level projects.

 [Data access pattern performance impact on Apache Arrow].
-In this project we want to answer and understand a simple question: does the order in which we access large data files stored in the Apache Arrow format have an impact on performance?
+In this project we want to answer and understand a simple question: does the order in which we access large datasets stored in the Apache Arrow format have an impact on performance?
 And, if so, can the application and/or the language VM optimize the way data is accessed to improve performance?
 Related work (1).

 [Performance analysis of SIMD support in WebAssembly].
 SIMD instructions are at the core of modern data processing.
 For example, several data ingestion operations (e.g., importing data from a CSV file) requires UTF-8 validation: the input data needs to be analyzed (one character at a time) to ensure that the input text is valid.
 Parallel execution techniques can be employed to speed-up the validation of large text files.
 In this project, we want to explore the performance of existing WebAssembly runtimes in the context of SIMD execution, looking at common operations such as e.g. UTF-8 validation.
 The goal of the project is to implement multiple SIMD-based data processing techniques targeting WebAssembly (either in WebAssembly itself, or by leveraging emscripten or alternative WASM compilers), to assess the current performance of WebAssembly in such Data-parallel operations.
 Related work (1) (2).